-Key opportunity Drivers Impact on business Strategy to realise opportunity Related metrics and targets Uptake of renewable energy Short, medium and long term The rising cost of grid power and the increasing appetite for renewable power.
-Reduction in operating costs Increase in green-energy consumption Reduction in the energy required to be imported and opportunities to export Investment in the optimisation of our combined heat and power (CHP) programme, biomethane programme and solar photovoltaic installations at our sites.
-Long-term renewable energy procurement.
-The most relevant Ofwat PCL for this key opportunity is Operational Carbon.
+Key opportunity Drivers Impact on business Strategy to realise opportunity Related metrics and targets Short, medium and long the term app easing etite for ewable Increase in green-energy consumption Reduction in the energy required to be imported at our sites.
+Long-term renewable energy procurement. power. and opportunities to export